 The basic structure of 2-methylbutane is shown below:

 On the basis of the above structure, various alkenes that will give 2-methylbutane on hydrogenation are shown below:

-Arrange the following set of compounds in order of their increasing relative reactivity with
+Arrange the following set of compounds in order of their increasing relative reactivity with an electrophile, E+

 (a) p-nitrochlorobenzene, Chlorobenzene, 2,4-dinitrochlorobenzene,